← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 By Kevin, Founder & CEO

 Understanding these benchmarks matters for two reasons.
-First, agencies need realistic internal planning targets for resource allocation.
-Second, agencies need defensible client-facing timelines that set expectations appropriately.
-For the broader context on AI research for agencies, see the complete guide to AI research for agencies.
+First, agencies need realistic internal planning targets for resource allocation and capacity modeling.
+Second, agencies need defensible client-facing timelines that set expectations appropriately and avoid the credibility erosion that follows missed delivery dates.

 Traditional agency research turnaround varies by study type, audience complexity, and market scope.
-These benchmarks represent typical timelines for well-managed projects without significant disruptions.
+The benchmarks below represent typical timelines for well-managed projects without significant disruptions.
+In practice, most agencies see actual delivery run 20-40% longer than these baselines because recruitment delays, moderator rescheduling, and client review cycles consistently slip projects by 2-4 weeks.
+The agency research capacity planning guide covers the structural reasons.

 Consumer insights study (20 interviews, single market).
 Total: 6-8 weeks.
 Scoping and design: 1 week.
 Recruitment: 2-3 weeks.
 Fieldwork: 1 week.
 Transcription and coding: 1 week.
 Analysis and reporting: 1-2 weeks.